Skip to content Skip to footer

 Top Tip: Showcase similar organisations that have already moved.

+If the decision-makers at your target are resistant to moving straight away, then you’ll need to go public and show that there is wide support for your demands.
 While the steps before this are important, don’t spend too much time on them – start doing stuff, get people talking about the issue, and start building some momentum.

-There are loads of things you can do to show public support including: Starting a petition and getting people in your community to sign it, getting a story in the media about the campaign, and asking allied groups to sign an open letter.
+There are loads of things you can do to show public support including: starting a petition and getting people in your community to sign it, getting a story in the media about the campaign, and asking allied groups to sign an open letter.

-Make sure you engage with people entering the building to try and get them on side and take good photos of the action.
+Make sure you engage with people entering the building to try and get them on board, and take good photos of the action.
 If your target doesn’t have a great office location, then try your local shopping street or go door to door in your streets, chatting to your neighbours and asking them to sign your petition.

 Running a creative protest is a great way to get some local media attention.
 It doesn’t have to be a big action – it could be something simple.